 * AcceptableTargets: *[[LongList inhales deeply]]*...
-Jews, blacks, Hispanics, Chinese, Arabs, mixed-race people, liberals, conservatives, moderates, libertarians, communists, feminists, homosexuals, bisexuals, crossdressers, fetishists, sadomasochists, rednecks, interracial couples, and the "unfit".
-And all white people who don't also hate the above.
+Jews, blacks, Hispanics, Chinese, Arabs, mixed-race people, liberals, conservatives, moderates, libertarians, communists, feminists, LGBTQ people, crossdressers, fetishists, sadomasochists, rednecks, interracial couples, the "unfit", and all white people who don't also hate the above.

 * AudienceAlienatingPremise: Considering the book's key premise is that "all non whites are inferior untermench who [[Series/DoctorWho WILL BE EXTERMINATED!!!
 EXTERMINATE!!!
 EXTERMINATE!!!]]", and that all whites who take issue with this are just as subhuman in their "race treason" (and thus slated for extermination the same time as the Jews, Blacks, Hispanics, etc), this book has hardly been a fondly appreciated literary classic.
 Most bafflingly the book also targets almost all white supremacists (i.e its target audience) as being gutless cowards and drunks who will be swept away along with the untermench by the new "master race" which entirely consists of omnicidal Nazi psychopaths.

 * BileFascination: This book's notoriety has drawn the attention of people unaffiliated with its insane political viewpoints.

 * DesignatedHero[=/=]DesignatedVillain: Even with literally every single racist stereotype Neo Nazis have about blacks, jews, liberals, gays, feminists, non nazi white people, etc, in full effect and taken up to 11, the "villains" still seem far less evil and monstrous than the "heroes" due in no small part to the lack of omnicidal extermination campaigns.